JakovTomasic/no-headache.nix/README.md

 - build a VM again, but use `configs2.nix` (`nohead build -c configs2.nix`)
 - optionally, rename the new result, too.
 For consistency (`mv result result2`)
 - you now have two result symlink directories.
 Each for separate configs.
 - to use commands in each of them, provide the `--result` option.
-E.g. `lsshead -r result2 run server`
+E.g. `nohead -r result2 run server`

 Alternatively, use the `nohead --result` (or -r) option:
 - `nohead -r result1 build -c configs1.nix` - build and generate result1 in the current directory